 - Set up and manage online E-commerce for events accessed via 25Live or the Publisher;

 - Subscribe to an event feed with your preferred news reader or calendar

 All departments / colleges / offices / student group or organization are responsible for leaving facilities in a satisfactory condition and must accept responsibility for any damage or loss incurred as the result of its use.
 (How to sumbit a request)

 About Events Calendar

-The campus Calendar of Events is on the CSU Stanislaus web at 25Live Calendar
+The campus Calendar of Events is on the Stanislaus State web at 25Live Calendar

 When the R25 calendar opens the non-class events for the current day are listed.